 If you’re itching to get out of your marriage, you might start to wonder how long the divorce process will take.
 Perhaps you’ve been in a bad situation for too long and you’ve finally got the courage to get yourself out of an abusive environment.
 Maybe your spouse cheated on you and divorce can’t come soon enough.
 Maybe your spouse is incarcerated and you can’t live with his or her guilt.
-In any case, there are some factors that will help determine how long the process takes, as an attorney, like a Collin County, TX, divorce lawyer from a law firm like Scroggins Law Group can explain.
+In any case, there are some factors that will help determine how long the process takes, as an attorney, can explain.

 The State Where You Live

 Each state has a mandatory waiting period the couple must abide by before the divorce can be final.
 It’s different in every state, so you should understand your time period so you don’t get discouraged.
 For example, in Alabama, you have to wait 30 days after you file the paperwork before the divorce can be finalized.
 In Louisiana, it depends on the circumstances surrounding your divorce.
 If you have children, you would have to wait anywhere from 180 to 365 days for the divorce to be final.

 Regardless of whether it’s you or your spouse that contests the divorce, contesting could make the entire process last a lot longer.
 If you can’t decide on a custody agreement for the kids, it might take longer.
 If you are having a hard time letting go of some assets, you might go back and forth a little longer than usual.
 If the divorce is uncontested, you might be able to get away with simply waiting the mandatory waiting period in your state.